hardikp/hardikp.github.io/books.md

 ## 2022

+* How to Talk so Little Kids Will Listen
+* The Brain and Pain: Breakthroughs in Neuroscience
 * Immune by Philipp Dettmer
 * *[The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness](/books/2022_money_psychology)
 * Genius Makers: The Mavericks Who Brought AI to Google, Facebook, and the World